 Sparkling water with a squeeze of lemon and a thin slice of fennel or cucumber.

-Tips & FAQs For Creamy Roasted Cauliflower Linguine with Crispy Chickpeas
+FAQs For Creamy Roasted Cauliflower Linguine with Crispy Chickpeas

 What can I use instead of miso?